harryreyesnieva/harryreyesnieva.github.io/projects.md

 Aim: To measure and evaluate antiviral and antibiotic prescribing for patients with influenza being treated in primary care clinics.

 # Clinical Innovations

+**HDMH Monitor** / Principal developer
+HDMH Monitor is an online article repository and interactive dashboard that leverages natural language processing and machine learning methods to support scientific discovery via automated archive, search, information synthesis, and data visualization of articles concerning health disparities and minority health (HDMH) in MEDLINE.

+**C-REACT: Contextualized Race and Ethnicity Annotations for Clinical Text** / Co-developer
+The C-REACT dataset is a large publicly-available corpus of sentences from clinical notes manually annotated for information related to race and ethnicity (RE).
+This corpus contains two sets of gold-standard annotations for RE data.
+The first set contains granular RE-information such as patient country of origin and spoken language.
+The second set of annotations contains RE labels manually assigned by clinicians.
+This corpus is intended to improve understanding about granular information related to RE contained within the clinical note and how this information might be used to infer RE.

 **CovidWatcher** / Co-developer
 An [app](https://apps.apple.com/us/app/covidwatcher/id1504295590){:target="_blank"} and [online portal](https://covidwatcher.dbmi.columbia.edu/){:target="_blank"} that surveys users about their exposure to the new coronavirus (COVID-19), symptoms, access to medical care, and impact on daily life.
 The data collected is used to track the spread of coronavirus, giving citizens real-time information about hot spots and enabling health care officials to deploy resources where needed most.